aniruddhakal/arxiv_dataset_insights/README.md

 TODO

 ### Assumed requirements
+- All the requirements to run the corresponding sub-modules are provided within requirements.txt file at the root of that module.
+  - Hence, consider creating python virtual environment and install all the requirements from requirements.txt file.
-- Docker is installed, and appropriate permissions are granted for running this project.
+- **[skip this step]** Docker is installed, and appropriate permissions are granted for running this project.
+  - Plan to use docker for everything was dropped because I couldn't fully figure out how to access GPU from docker instance.
+  - Using things through docker containers, would work, but not using GPU would slow things down significantly.

 ### Steps to initialize dataset
 1. Download and unzip dataset and place it in `dataset` directory